 - monitored by the class teacher

 Our model clearly aligns to the current Department of Education Homework Policy.
 Our general guideline for the amount of homework our students are expected to do:-

 - Prep could be up to but generally not more than one hour per week.

 - Years 1 – 3 could be up to but generally not more than one hour per week.

 - Years 4 and 5 could be up to but generally not more than two to three hours per week.

-- Years 6 and 7 could be up to but generally not more than three to four hours per week.
+- Years 6 could be up to but generally not more than three to four hours per week.

 Students need to practice reading for fluency, expression and understanding of vocabulary.
 Teachers will guide students to read texts from a range of genre and interests.
 The books should be interesting and slightly challenging to the student.
 Weekly borrowing sessions from the library are provided for students and records of reading are monitored and kept by the teacher.
 The following useful tip sheets provide ideas for reading with your child.

-Students not completing reading for homework may be required to “catch up” during other class activities as identified by the teacher.
+Students not completing homework may be required to “catch up” during other class activities as identified by the teacher.

 Please be aware that this is the minimum work to be completed at home and we encourage you to support your child’s learning in other ways.